To create an effective white paper today, text alone doesn’t cut it.

 Just as there are many different forms of text, there are many different types of graphics.

-If you’re scratching your head, wondering what type of graphic would work best in your white paper, you can quickly check out these free samples.
+If you’re wondering what type of graphic would work best in your white paper, you can quickly check out these free samples and zero in on the type that would present your material best.

-Visual thinking tip #5: Use stock photo sites to search for ideas
+Visual thinking tip #5: Search stock photo sites for ideas

-In this blog, we always include a visual that illustrates the theme of each post.
+In this blog, we include visuals with each article.

-But sometimes we find a stock photo with a fresh approach we would never have dreamt up on our own.
+But sometimes we find a stock photo with a fresh approach we would never have come up with on our own.

 Do you have any tips for thinking visually for a white paper?
 Please leave your comment below.